Giant telescope project before Hawaii Supreme Court again

 A group of universities in California and Canada make up the telescope company, along with partners from China, India and Japan.

-Plans for the 30-meter (98 feet) diameter telescope date to 2009, when scientists selected Mauna Kea after a five-year, worldwide campaign to find the ideal site for what telescope officials said will likely revolutionize understanding of the universe and allow scientists to make groundbreaking discoveries.
+Plans for the 30-meter (98 feet) diameter telescope date to 2009, when scientists selected Mauna Kea after a five-year, worldwide campaign to find the ideal site for what telescope officials said will likely revolutionize understanding of the universe.

 The project won a series of approvals from Hawaii, including a permit to build on conservation land in 2011.
 Protesters blocked attempts to start construction.
 In 2015, the state Supreme Court invalidated the permit, saying the board’s approval process was flawed, and ordered the project to go through the steps again.